GAP-LAB-CUHK-SZ/GaussReg/README.md

 ## [Project Page](https://jiahao620.github.io/gaussreg/) | [Paper](https://arxiv.org/abs/2407.05254)

 ---
+## Updates

+- Test code of fine registration is uploaded to the refine branch.
+It will be merged into the main branch once finalized.

 ## Install
 This implementation uses Python 3.8.0, [torch1.7.1+cu110](http://pytorch.org/).
 We recommend to use [conda](https://docs.conda.io/en/latest/miniconda.html) to deploy the environment.